 Looking for one way to dramatically impact your year?
 Keeping God first will radically change your life.
-You’ll experience more joy, peace, vision, and fulfillment by the end of 2017 and see God move in ways you never thought possible.
+You’ll experience more joy, peace, vision, and fulfillment by the end of the year and see God move in ways you never thought possible.

 But for that to happen, a little reflection is needed.
 Our tendency is to drift away from God instead of toward Him.
 If you keep God first in these 5 areas of your life, it will result in tremendous personal growth and change over this next year.